-If you want to create a web application that sends requests to and receives responses from a web service, you must be aware of the origin of the web service that hosts the web application as well as the origin of the target web service.
+If you want to create a web application that sends requests to and receives responses from a web service, you need to know the origin of the web service that hosts the web application as well as the origin of the target web service.

 For example, a web application hosted at http://localhost:8080/Demo/MyExample.html has the origin http://localhost:8080.
 A server origin contains three parts: